 Franchising also comes with a guideline of rules in terms of minimum salaries, benefits, and training/housing areas.
 This is good news for players in the Call of Duty space with some organizations having made attempts to avoid paying players, among other issues.
-Teams will be guaranteed a spot and also gain increased sponsorships because of the viewership and content being produced.
+Teams will be guaranteed a spot and also gain increased endorsements because of the viewership and content being produced.

 However, this move cuts a lot of the smaller organizations who can’t find the funding to go through franchising.
 The “professional amateur” scene will also most likely be axed.
 This is due to amateur players having no chance at competing and advancing into the professional scene, other than being signed by an organization.
 Call of Duty could potentially create something like Overwatch Contenders or League of Legends‘ Academy system though.

 What do you think about next year’s Call of Duty league?
 What team or city do you plan on rooting for?

 Keep up with all of the latest Call of Duty news and content here at Daily Esports.